- Download our Moving to Denmark Guide (PDF)

 Large cities in Denmark will have an abundance of taxis run by many different companies.
 Smaller cities might only have one or two local operators.
 Taxis can be hailed off the street, or can be booked online or via phone.

 All taxis in Denmark have meters and the fares are regulated.
-Ride-hailing apps are not commonly used in Denmark, but Uber and Bolt are available and are a great way for expats to mitigate potential language barriers.
+Ride-hailing apps also available in Denmark and are a great way for expats to mitigate potential language barriers.

 Useful links